cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/user-roles.md

 - View pentest activity updates and pentester updates.
 - Manage integrations for a pentest: Jira and GitHub.

-A Pentest Team Member has no access to any information related to the organization.
+A Pentest Team Member has no access to any information related to the organization, unless they're also an Organization Owner or Member.

 {{%expand "Learn more." %}}

-Pentest Team Members have **no access** to the following pages:
+A Pentest Team Member has **no access** to the following pages, unless they're also an Organization Owner or Member:

 - **Assets**
 - **Pentests** (except for pentests they collaborate on)